 Do you know your activity code, but don't know which application instructions to use?
-Refer to NIH's table on Selecting the Correct Application Instructions to determine which set of application instructions applies to your grant program.
+Refer to NIH's table on Determine the Correct Application Instructions for Your Activity Code to identify the set of application instructions applies to your grant program.